How To Manage Remote Software Teams With Ease

 Remote tech teams don’t need to be micromanaged, and they can work to standards expected from onshore talent – my own team always do.
 Here’s how to manage your remote software teams with ease, ensuring happy, connected and high-performing hubs across the globe.

-Focus on specific traits in your hires:
+Focus on specific traits of effective remote software teams in your hires

 The people steering the ship really do make the voyage, so focus on hiring for and cultivating a strong team dynamic in your offshore talent pool.